-As part of the Coventry Business School, this course will take place primarily in the Faculty of Business and Law building and with that you have access to several innovative learning spaces4.
+This course will take place primarily in the College of Business and Law building and with that you have access to several innovative learning spaces4.

 The Hub is the centre of student campus life.
 It's also home to the Health and Wellbeing Centre, the Spirituality and Faith Centre, the Tank Studio, Student Success Coaches and the Enterprise Hub.

 Upon successful completion of this course, you will be able to: